wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 The base is the Docker images:

-  * To collect metrics you use one of the three images: [sitespeed.io with Chrome, Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io/),  [sitespeed.io with Chrome & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-chrome/) or  [sitespeed.io with Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-firefox/).
+  * To collect metrics, use one of the three images: [sitespeed.io with Chrome, Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io/), [sitespeed.io with Chrome & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-chrome/) or [sitespeed.io with Firefox & Xvfb](https://registry.hub.docker.com/u/sitespeedio/sitespeed.io-firefox/).
   * [Store the metrics using Graphite ](https://registry.hub.docker.com/u/sitespeedio/graphite/).
-If you have an Graphite server up and running already you can use that one, just make sure to configure *storage-schemas* and *storage-aggregations*.
+If you have a Graphite server up and running already you can use that one, just make sure to configure *storage-schemas* and *storage-aggregations*.
   * [Graph the metrics using Grafana](https://registry.hub.docker.com/u/grafana/grafana/).

 You can run these images on your own machine(s) or in the cloud.
 You only need Docker.
 But what will you get?
-We have setup an example site so you can try it out yourself.
+We have set up an example site that you can try out yourself.
 We are proud to present
 [dashboard.sitespeed.io](http://dashboard.sitespeed.io:3000/).
 Login using *viewer/viewer*.

 ## Metrics and what you can graph

-There's a lot of metrics collected, lets check what kind of views of the data you can create:
+There are lots of metrics collected, lets check what kind of views of the data you can create:

 * [Show how each and every page is built (number of requests, request types etc), how the page score for rules and  timing metrics (Navigation Timing & User Timing)](http://dashboard.sitespeed.io:3000/dashboard/db/metric-for-one-page-american-airlines-home-page).
 Use this to keep track of important pages on your site.
 [![Metrics for one page example](one-page.png)](http://dashboard.sitespeed.io:3000/dashboard/db/metric-for-one-page-american-airlines-home-page)
 {: .img-thumbnail}

 * [Summary for a whole site]((http://dashboard.sitespeed.io:3000/dashboard/db/summary-of-a-site-america-airlines)), showing how your site is built, rules & timings.
-Use this to keep track of your site or your most imported pages over time.
+Use this to keep track of your site or your most important pages over time.
 [![Summary](summary.png)](http://dashboard.sitespeed.io:3000/dashboard/db/summary-of-a-site-america-airlines)
 {: .img-thumbnail}